Restricted Cash Definition

 Restricted Cash Video

-This has been a guide on what is Restricted Cash, examples, and its definition.
+This article has been a guide on what is Restricted Cash, examples, and its definition.
 We also look at restricted cash accounting – balance sheet and cash flows and its associated examples.
 You may learn more about advanced accounting from the following articles –